Current situation at LAC arisen due to disregard of written agreements by China: Jaishankar | Law-Order

 When asked whether the India-China border standoff issue came up for discussion during the Quad Foreign ministers' meeting here on Friday, Jaishankar replied, "Yes".

-''Yes, we (Quad) had a discussion on India-China relations because it was part of how we briefed each other about what was happening in our neighborhood.
-And it's an issue in which a lot of countries legitimately take an interest, particularly if they are from the Indo-Pacific region," he said.
+''Yes, we (Quad) had a discussion on India-China relations because it was part of how we briefed each other about what was happening in our neighbourhood.
+And it's an issue in which a lot of countries legitimately take interest, particularly if they are from the Indo-Pacific region," he said while speaking at a joint press conference along with his Australian counterpart here after their bilateral meeting.

 The situation at the LAC has arisen due to the disregard by China in 2020 of written agreements with India not to mass forces at the border, he said.